 You can’t see them on the top but believe me, they are everywhere in there…just hiding out, waiting to attack your taste buds!

-This is like a bread pudding, in fact I am sure you could serve it as a breakfast casserole or as a dessert.
+This is like a bread pudding, in fact I am sure you could serve it as a dessert.
 Top with a bit of powdered sugar and maybe a smidge, just a smidge of maple syrup.

 or Eggs Benedict Casserole!
 All the flavor of Eggs Benedict in a crowd pleasing casserole!